Resident Assistants (RAs)

 - Sustainability Advocates are provided a stipend of $750 per semester as long as they are in the position.
 Students who vacate the SA position before the appointment period ends will not receive the full compensation.

-Contact Adam Lang at email@example.com for more information about Sustainability Advocates.
+Contact Residence Life email@example.com for more information about Sustainability Advocates.

 Catskill Hall is an upper division Residence Hall available to continuing students, transfer students, and incoming international students.
 To be eligible to live in Catskill, you must have at least 15 earned academic credits and no significant judicial history.Read More About Catskill Hall >